The following content includes referral links. Read my disclosure policy for more info.

 Over the years, however, I noticed a huge change in the quality of their services, and once I decided to change providers, I also stopped promoting them.
 I have a few of my own “hosting horror stories” that I will share in my next Blog Tips post.
 Picking a high-quality web-hosting is very important and having great service, where you don’t have to worry about your blog running slow, being hacked or shutting down with every small traffic spike, is crucial.
 All you want to worry about is creating awesome content.

-SiteGround is a an awesome hosting provider for beginners; they have great uptimes, they are safe, fast and have great support.
+SiteGround is an awesome hosting provider for beginners; they have great uptimes, they are safe, fast and have great support.
 Support is probably one of the most important things when it comes to hosting.
 I know next to nothing when it comes to a back-end of a website, so knowing that you can immediately talk to someone if there is an issue with your blog, is SO important!

 Right now, SiteGround is also offering a FREE website transfer, so if you’re unhappy with your current host, you can switch to Siteground, hassle-free and have one of their experts handle the transfer for you.

-If you’re no longer a blog newbie and have a high-traffic blog or a blog that is growing quickly and are looking for managed VPS hosting, I also can’t recommend Known Host enough- they are seriously amazing and provide an outstanding support.
+If you’re no longer a blog newbie and have a high-traffic blog or a blog that is growing quickly and are looking for managed VPS hosting, I also can’t recommend Known Host enough- they are seriously amazing and provide outstanding support.

 WHAT IS THE BEST THING I CAN DO TO GROW MY BLOG?